XIAYM-gh/SittingPlus-uwu/README.md

 In order to run this mod, you need:

-- Firstly build this mod yourself
+- Download from releases or build this mod yourself
 - Dependency: `playeranimator`
 - Minecraft: `1.21.4`
 - Fabric Loader

+You can also refer to the [[Official Bukkit Protocol Plugin]](https://github.com/XIAYM-gh/SittingPlus-uwu-Bukkit).

 ## Building